SlapOS/slapos/software/zimbra/README.txt

-      - Removed calls to chown/chmod and zmfixperms This required directly changing permissions of files in the repository to allow +x.
+      - Removed calls to chown/chmod and zmfixperms This also required directly changing permissions of files in the repository to allow +x.

       - Granting access to IP ports lower than 1024